Impossible Foods confirms $500 million fundraising, has raised $1.3 billion in total – TechCrunch

 The company also said it was going to change its operational practices to adapt to the COVID-19 pandemic.

-Impossible Foods instituted a mandatory work-from-home policy for workers who can telecommute through the end of April; it also instituted restrictions on external visitors to company facilities and its co-manufacturing partners.
+Impossible Foods instituted a mandatory work-from-home policy for workers who can telecommute (through the end of April); it also instituted restrictions on external visitors to company facilities and its co-manufacturing partners.
 In addition, the company said its facilities were undergoing daily sanitizing, disinfecting and deep cleaning of all workplaces to ensure hygiene and safety standards.

 “With this latest round of fundraising, Impossible Foods has the resources to accelerate growth — and continue to thrive in a volatile macroeconomic environment, including the current COVID-19 pandemic,” said Impossible Foods chief financial officer, David Lee .